kolbyn24/Notes/03 - Content/Weak Service Permissions.md

 We can see that all **Authenticated Users** have **ChangeConfig**, **Start** and **Stop** privileges over this service.
 We can abuse these weak permissions by changing the binary path of the service - so instead of it running `C:\Program Files\Vuln Services\Service 2.exe`, we can have it run something like `C:\Temp\payload.exe`.

+Make sure you add a new listener and select beacon TCP first (I didnt check the bind to localhost checkbox, i am not sure when you would use this).

 ```
 beacon> mkdir C:\Temp
 beacon> cd C:\Temp